 Growing research suggests that the NTRK genes, which encode for TRKs, can become abnormally fused to other genes, resulting in growth signals that can lead to cancer in many sites of the body.
 Larotrectinib (LOXO-101) was purpose-built to directly target TRK, and nothing else, turning off the signaling pathway that allows TRK fusion cancers to grow.
 We believe that selectively inhibiting TRK is crucial to maximizing the potential for efficacy, while minimizing the risk of off-target toxicities.
 Larotrectinib (LOXO-101) is the only selective TRK inhibitor in clinical development.

-Both the FDA and EMA have granted orphan drug designation for larotrectinib for treatment of patients with soft tissue sarcoma.
+The FDA has granted orphan drug designation to larotrectinib for the treatment of solid tumors harboring NTRK-fusion proteins.
 Additionally, the FDA granted breakthrough therapy designation to larotrectinib (LOXO-101) “for the treatment of unresectable or metastatic solid tumors with NTRK-fusion proteins in adult and pediatric patients who require systemic therapy and who have either progressed following prior treatment or who have no acceptable alternative treatments.”
-Loxo Oncology plans to submit a New Drug Application (NDA) for larotrectinib to the U.S. FDA in late 2017 or early 2018.
+In December 2017, Loxo Oncology initiated submission of a rolling New Drug Application (NDA) for larotrectinib to the U.S. FDA, which was completed in March 2018.
 Larotrectinib was developed through our discovery and development partnership with Array BioPharma.

 Larotrectinib (LOXO-101) Phase 1 Trial

 Larotrectinib is currently being evaluated in an ongoing multicenter, open-label, Phase 1 study in adult subjects with advanced solid tumors that have progressed or are non responsive to available therapies and for which no standard or available curative therapy exists.